-- Assemble a timeline of your marketing activities from the previous year.
-Now gather your performance metrics from Google Analytics and compare the dates.
-What kinds of trends become evident from the data?
+- Gather a report of your marketing activities from the previous year.
+Now get your performance metrics from Google Analytics and compare the dates.
+What trends do you notice in the data?
 Where and when were your conversions most active?

-- Once you’ve determined which were successful and which were not, work on two things:
+- Once you determined which were successful and which were not:

 - Avoid repeating the unsuccessful campaigns

 - Do the right people see your campaign?
-Determine if your audience is the correct demographic for your message, and change your target strategy and, possibly, your ads.
+Determine if your audience is correct for your message.
+If not, change your target strategy and your ads.
 You want to attract the right traffic and increase your conversions.

 - What channels are working?
-Compare your site’s performance by channel.
-Which one is bringing in the most qualified leads, which ones need additional optimization, and how you need to adjust your strategies and spending for each one.
+Compare your site performance by channel.
+Which is bringing in the most qualified leads?
+Does one channel need additional optimization?
+How you need to adjust your strategies and spending for each one?

 Google Ad ROAS (Return On Advertising Spend)

 Increasing your ROAS is one of the most effective ways to improve profit margin.
-Better returns mean better conversion, and ultimately, more sales and profit.
+Better returns mean better conversion.
+Ultimately, increasing ROAS means more sales and profit.
 This doesn’t mean you should automatically increase your advertising spend, however.
 You won’t see a return if you do not construct the campaign correctly.